georgian-io-archive/foreshadow/doc/contrib.rst

 Project Setup
 -------------
-Foreshadow has two main branches.
-Development and master.
+Foreshadow has one main master branch and feature branches if an when collaborative development is required.
 Each pypi version and their associated commit will be tagged in GitHub.
-Before each release master will be merged into development and development will be merged back into master.
+Before each release a new branch will be created freezing that specific version.
+Pull requests are merged directly into master.
 This project follows the `semantic versioning`_ standard.

 .. _semantic versioning: https://semver.org/